bridge-design/hands-on-workshop/README.md

 ## Project structure

-The project is split into 3 independent [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
+The project is split into 2 independent [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
 Read below what you can do with each of them.

-### Tokens

-A workspace for processing Figma tokens.
-It uses [style-dictionary](https://github.com/amzn/style-dictionary) to transform exported JSON into JS object of a convenient shape.

 #### Folder structure